xaur/decred-news/guidelines.md

 "3.
 Track community growth" keeps an eye on user and follower counts in various social media platforms.

 Some platforms are tracked hourly and charted at http://dcrextdata.planetdecred.org/community

+#### Contributors list at decred.org

+Following the [decision](#reporting-departures) to stop reporting removals from decred.org [contributors](https://decred.org/contributors/) page, in [April 2020](https://xaur.github.io/decred-news/journal/202004.html#people) issue we have decided to also not report additions, for the same reasons.

+Originally, changes to the contributors page were reported based on the assumption that it reflects the list of active Decred contributors.
+But later it was realiezd that it does not and there is [no intention](https://github.com/decred/dcrweb/issues/781#issuecomment-594903664) to do so.

 #### Reporting departures